-Interpret products of whole numbers, e.g., interpret 5×7 as the total number of objects in 5 groups of 7 objects each.
+Interpret the products of whole numbers, such as interpreting 5×7 as the total number of objects in 5 groups of 7 objects each.
 For example, describe a context in which a total number of objects can be expressed as 5×7 .

 Code Digital Student Experience Code Teacher Resources

 U35 Computations and Algebraic Thinking - Arithmetic Patterns in Multiplication U35 Arithmetic Patterns in Multiplication

 U36 Computations and Algebraic Thinking - Multiply One-Digit Numbers Using Concrete Models U36 One-Digit by One-Digit Multiplication

-U36 Computations and Algebraic Thinking - Multiply One-Digit Numbers Using 1x1 Arrays U36 Multiplying Two One-Digit Numbers with Arrays
+U36 Computations and Algebraic Thinking - Multiply One-Digit Numbers Using 1×1 Arrays U36 Multiplying Two One-Digit Numbers with Arrays

 U36 Problem Solving without Numbers

 ISIP Practicing Fact Families

 ISIP Strip Diagrams - Compare

 FP Multominoes

 FP Tall Towers

 FP Dice Blocks

 FP Wipe Out

 FP Sticky Products

-Interpret products of whole numbers, e.g., interpret 5×7 as the total number of objects in 5 groups of 7 objects each.
+Interpret the products of whole numbers, such as interpreting 5×7 as the total number of objects in 5 groups of 7 objects each.
 For example, describe a context in which a total number of objects can be expressed as 5×7 .